bakins/kube-log-tail/README.md

 - [Homebrew](https://brew.sh/) recipe
 - use watches for pod events rather than a full refresh
 - allow disabling seeing old log lines
+- Handle containers that sre not running - ie, in ContainerStart

 ## LICENSE